 The Department of Rural and Community Development has published a draft of Ireland’s first-ever national volunteering strategy.
-The draft is currently out for consultation meaning that people can provide their feedback on the draft before it becomes final.
-The draft strategy and information on how to make a submission to the consultation can be read here.
-The deadline for submissions is 31st January.
+The draft is currently in its final phase and it’s hoped that the strategy will be published before the end of 2020.

-To inform our own submission, we will be holding two consultations in Dublin City Centre in January.
-You can register to attend either consultation meeting here.
-A number of Volunteer Centres will hold their own local consultations – you can find your local Volunteer Centre here.
+To inform our own submission, we held two consultations in Dublin City Centre in January and a number of Volunteer Centres held their own local consultations.

-You can read our submission to the initial consultation in January 2019 here.
+You can also read our submission to the initial consultation in January 2019 here.

 Why is it important to develop a National Volunteering Strategy?